Date of Degree

 Copyright 2009 Zijun Zhang

 Zhang, Zijun.
-"Wind turbine vibration study: a data driven methodology." thesis, University of Iowa, 2009.
+"Wind turbine vibration study: a data driven methodology."
+Master's thesis, University of Iowa, 2009.